 One of Waldron's early compositions was, in fact, called "Tension," originally written as a solo-piano piece during Waldron's Jazz Composers workshop days with Mingus.
 Several years later he filled it out for an ensemble that included trumpet, flute, and cello:

 In the late 1950s and early 1960s Waldron appeared on many Prestige records, both as a leader and as a sideman, effectively serving as the label's house pianist and musical director, and writing a great deal of music for Prestige artists as well.
-(He once estimated that he had contributed 400 compositions to In April of 1957 he led a date that included saxophonist John Coltrane, who was on the verge of making a major change in his lifestyle that would pave the way for his accelerated and innovative musical evolution over the next ten years, and who was also about to begin work with one of Waldron's influences, Thelonious Monk.
-Jazz writer Ashley Kahn wrote decades later that "Waldron had developed a style that layered a moody, fluid elegance and a liberal use of space and somber voicings over angular rhythms reminiscent of Monk-making him a perfect foil for Coltrane."
+(He once estimated that he had contributed 400 compositions during his association with the label.)
+In April of 1957 he led a date that included saxophonist John Coltrane, who was on the verge of making a major change in his lifestyle that would pave the way for his accelerated and innovative musical evolution over the next ten years, and who was also about to begin work with one of Waldron's influences, Thelonious Monk.
+Jazz writer Ashley Kahn wrote decades later that "Waldron had developed a style that layered a moody, fluid elegance and a liberal use of space and somber voicings over angular rhythms reminiscent of Monk—making him a perfect foil for Coltrane."

 Jackie McLean, a frequent recording partner of Waldron in these years, also appears on our next selection, which comes from another significant musical relationship that Waldron formed in the late 1950s, with singer Billie Holiday.
 Waldron was recommended to Holiday by a network of jazz-community friends in 1957 as a replacement for her troubled accompanist, and remained with her until she died in 1959.
 The two meshed well together musically, and Waldron later said that "Billie helped me with my phrasing.
 She taught me to pay attention to the words of a ballad even when I was playing the instrumental version."
 Not long after her death, Waldron recorded a tribute album to Holiday that included a song that they'd written together called "Left Alone":